Upcoming opportunity: Conservation Kids environmental educator training on April 5, 2024! Learn more here.

 Learn more about these programs and volunteer with us!

-Bayshore FieldSTEM® is a 7th grade outdoor education program that takes place at our 74-acre Bayshore Preserve in Shelton, WA.
-The program serves nearly 300 students from the Shelton School District.
-By using Bayshore Preserve as a teaching tool, students see real world connections to school topics like science, math, and history.
-Learn more about this program here.
+Bayshore FieldSTEM is a 7th grade outdoor education program that takes place at our 78-acre Bayshore Preserve in Shelton, WA, on Oakland Bay.
+The program serves about 300 students from the Shelton School District.
+Learn more and volunteer for this program here.

-FieldSTEM is a registered trademark and program of the Pacific Education Institute www.pacificeducationinstitute.org
+FieldSTEM is a registered trademark and program of Pacific Education Institute www.pacificeducationinstitute.org